KxSystems/docs/docs/ref/prior.md

 ---
+title: prior
+description: prior is a q keyword that is a wrapper for the Each Prior iterator.
+author: Stephen Taylor
+date: March 2019
 keywords: each prior, iterator, kdb+, map, prior, q
 ---
 # `prior`

 Syntax: `v2 prior x`, `prior[v2;x]`
 Syntax: `(vv)prior x`, `prior[vv;x]`